History of early Tunisia: Culture and society

-By perhaps seven kya (thousand years ago) a neolithic culture was evolving among a coalescence of people, the Berbers, in northwest Africa.
+By perhaps seven kya (thousand years ago) a Neolithic culture was evolving among a coalescence of people, the Berbers, in northwest Africa.
 Earlier, at the long-occupied cave of Haua Fteah in Cyrenaica, "food gatherers with a Caspian flint industry were succeeded by stock breeders with pottery."
-Material culture progressed, resulting in animal domestication and agriculture; craft techniques included imprinted pottery, and finely chipped stone implements (evolved from earlier arrowheads).
+Material culture progressed, resulting in the Neolithic Revolution with its animal domestication and agriculture advances; craft techniques included imprinted pottery, and finely chipped stone implements (evolved from earlier arrowheads).

 "The food gatherers who built up the shell middens round the salt lakes of Tunisia were succeeded by simple food producers, with little change in their flint industry... described as a 'Neolithic of Capsian tradition'.
 [H]ere at least native food gatherers were not displaced by immigrant farmers [from the east] but themselves adopted a food-producing economy.
 [In the] Maghreb simple farming culture survived very little alterred for millennia.
 A site with impressed pottery might date to the sixth millennium b.c. or the second."

-Wheat and barley were sown, beans and chick peas cultivated.
+Wheat and barley were sown, beans and chickpeas cultivated.
 Ceramic bowls and basins, goblets, large plates, as well as dishes raised by a central column, were domestic items in daily use, sometimes hung up on the wall.
 For clothing findings indicate hooded cloaks, and cloth woven into stripes of different colors.
 Sheep, goats, and cattle measured wealth.
 From physical evidence unearthed in Tunisia archaeologists present the Berbers as already "farmers with a strong pastoral element in their economy and fairly elaborate cemeteries", well over a thousand years before the Phoenicians arrived to found Carthage.